atkaper/oracle-forms-standalone-runner/README.md

 Warning: requirement - you need a __JAVA 8 JDK (or runtime)__ to (build and) start this thing!

+See also the blog page about how I created this code: https://www.kaper.com/java/oracle-forms-standalone-runner/

 At the office, we still use some old oracle-forms-11 applications.
 The "normal" users will run these from windows, in the Edge browser switched to old Internet-Explorer compatibility mode...
 You can not start Oracle Forms Applets in any other browser or operating system, as applets are no longer supported.